ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 - sending extra rows over network,
 - processing rows behind the limit on the initiator.

-It is possible if one of next is true:
+It is possible if at least one of the following conditions met:

 - `distributed_group_by_no_merge` > 0
 - query **does not have `GROUP BY`/`DISTINCT`/`LIMIT BY`**, but it has `ORDER BY`/`LIMIT`.